Betrayal trauma: Loss of the assumptive world

 The assumptive world refers to a core belief system reflecting that individuals perceive the world as secure and fair.
 Janoff-Bulman (1992) identified three assumptions (e.g. the world as benevolent, meaningful, and worthy), which can be shattered by distortions in social behavior.
 In the context of BTT, violations perpetrated by caregivers or close relationships have been implicated to impair views of the assumptive world and contribute to avoidance of the trauma experienced.

 Presence in psychopathology

-Models of attachment-based dissociative disorders and trauma-related disorders involving betrayal trauma have been indicated in diagnostic groups such as posttraumatic stress disorder, personality disorders, trauma and stress-related disorders, dissociative disorders, schizophrenia spectrum and other psychotic disorders and substance-related and addictive disorders.
-Many of these disorders can be disposed to experiencing betrayal trauma and betrayal trauma should be explored as a contributor to symptoms.
+Models of attachment-based dissociative disorders and trauma-related disorders involving betrayal trauma have been indicated in diagnostic groups such as post-traumatic stress disorder, personality disorders, trauma and stress-related disorders, dissociative disorders, schizophrenia spectrum and other psychotic disorders and substance-related and addictive disorders.
+Many of these disorders can result from betrayal trauma, and such trauma should be explored as a possible contributor to symptoms.

-Posttraumatic stress disorder
+Post-traumatic stress disorder

-BTT includes an individual who may experience little or no conscious awareness of their trauma.
-If the trauma survivor does have no conscious knowledge, the effects of the abuse instead can manifest with physical and psychological symptoms such as dissociation.
-Many have found that dissociation can be a predictor of developing posttraumatic stress disorder (PTSD) after the trauma has occurred.
+BTT includes individuals who experience little or no conscious awareness of their trauma.
+If the trauma survivor does not have conscious knowledge, the effects of the abuse can manifest instead with physical and psychological symptoms such as dissociation.
+Many have found that dissociation can be a predictor of developing post-traumatic stress disorder (PTSD).